levifussell/GenMuseum/README.md

 **About**:

 This game was an entry to the Ludum Dare 48 Jam which took place on April 23-26, 2021.
 The entry page can be found here: https://ldjam.com/events/ludum-dare/48/arterial

+To run this game, load it as a Unity project and then click play in the Unity editor.
+Alternatively you can use Unity to build your own version to package up.
+This project is also a good example of how to get started using neural networks in Unity!
+The code is relatively clean for a jam so it should give you some guidance.
+The model used in this version was a 32x32 DCGAN trained on ImageNet.
+Better models could be used instead, but you would have to work on setting up some better scheduling for the image generation to avoid chunk loading lag.

 **Follow Us**